Historical Background of the Parthian Empire

 The Battle of Carrhae (53 BC): A Roman Disaster

-Surena avoided a direct engagement with Roman heavy infantry.
-Instead, he deployed his horse archers in a wide semicircle around the Roman formation.
+Surena avoided a direct engagement with Roman heavy infantry, recognizing that his strength lay in mobility rather than close combat.
+He deployed his horse archers in a wide semicircle around the Roman formation, a tactic that surrounded the legions and allowed archers to fire from multiple directions simultaneously.
 The archers repeatedly charged, fired volleys of arrows, and then performed the Parthian shot as they retreated.
 Roman legionaries, weighed down by heavy armor and scuta (shields), could not catch the horse archers.
-Their own missile troops—slingers and archers—were outranged and outmatched.
-The Parthians kept up the barrage for hours, killing thousands and demoralizing the rest.
-Crassus eventually ordered a disastrous night retreat, during which many Romans were cut down.
+Their own missile troops, slingers and archers, were outranged and outmatched by the composite bows.

+The Parthians maintained the barrage for hours, killing thousands and demoralizing the rest.
+Crassus eventually ordered a disastrous night retreat, during which many Romans were cut down in the darkness.
 The final casualty count was catastrophic: over 20,000 Romans killed and 10,000 captured.
-Crassus himself was killed during negotiations.
-The battle became a legend of how cavalry and mobility could annihilate even the most professional infantry.
+Crassus himself was killed during negotiations, his head reportedly used as a prop in a Parthian court performance.
 According to the ancient historian Plutarch, the Parthian arrows “pierced through every kind of covering, and were so violent in their effect that they would transfix a man and pin him to his shield.”
-The Parthian shot at Carrhae was not merely a single trick; it was the tactical system that won the day.
+The Parthian shot at Carrhae was not merely a single trick but the tactical system that won the day, demonstrating how mobility and archery could annihilate even the most professional infantry.

 Mark Antony’s Parthian Campaign (36 BC): A Costly Lesson

-Two decades after Carrhae, the Roman triumvir Mark Antony launched a massive invasion of Parthia with over 100,000 men.
-The campaign initially seemed promising, but when Antony attempted to besiege the Parthian capital, he found his supply lines stretched and his army vulnerable.
-The Parthians avoided a pitched battle and instead harassed the Romans continuously with horse archers using the Parthian shot.
-Roman attempts to pursue the archers led to ambushes.
-The combination of constant harassment, disease, and lack of supplies forced Antony to retreat with heavy losses—some estimates suggest he lost a third of his army.
-Again, the Parthian shot was the primary tool of attrition.
+Two decades after Carrhae, the Roman triumvir Mark Antony launched a massive invasion of Parthia with over 100,000 men, determined to avenge Crassus and secure his own military reputation.
+The campaign initially seemed promising, but when Antony attempted to besiege the Parthian capital, he found his supply lines stretched and his army vulnerable to harassment.
+The Parthians avoided a pitched battle and instead used hit-and-run tactics, with horse archers continuously harassing the Romans using the Parthian shot.

 The Battle of Nisibis (217 AD): A Late Imperial Test